ChristopherSalam/blog/_posts/2015-9-18-React-Native-&-Firebase.md

 <img src="beforeafter.png"/>

-In an other part of the application we access firebase using a function between the (this.state.loaded) and the ('return loadingView') but that has lead to some funny errors when the database is changed (see some database misfires below) Our plan is the change all calls over to the style above.
+In an other part of the application we access firebase using a function between the (this.state.loaded) and the ('return loadingView') but that has lead to some funny errors when the database is changed (see some database misfires below).
+We have already fixed the error shown below and I'll post about that in a part 2.

 <img src="phones.jpg"/>

 Send me an email if you are considering doing something using both of these technologies and are having trouble!
-I have read that firebase is working on a library so this sort of technology interface might have a simpler connection soon.
+I have read that firebase is working on a library so this sort of technology interface might have an even simpler connection soon.

 <!--*We set out initially to use our unique facebook ID to vote on personality characteristics of friends we had, a way of making a more curated profile than we could make individually.
 Unfortunately, facebook's new Graph API doesn't issue out this individual ID via the graph database, but rather sends a new facebook ID tied to sessions, every 60 days or upon logout, we will lose the ability to use this ID and we'll have to start over.* -->